sourcegraph/handbook/content/engineering/distribution/observability/monitoring_pillars.md

 In other words, you should add the metric you are monitoring to an existing service's dashboard.

+This also allows our [high-level alerting metrics](https://docs.sourcegraph.com/admin/observability/metrics_guide), which are generated from the same observables that each dashboard is generated from, to describe the health of Sourcegraph per-service (instead of per-service + topic like "HTTP").

 ### FAQ: I have a purely information metric, I don't want to define an alert for it.
 How do I do that?

 This violates the second pillar of monitoring at Sourcegraph:

-> 2. Adding a graph/panel that visualizes a metric, without defining an associated alert, is forbidden.
+> Adding a graph/panel that visualizes a metric, without defining an associated alert, is forbidden.

 #### Why this is bad